maria-iut1234/SWE4538-Project/README.md

 - **Search Functionality:**
   - Users can search for any recipe by their tags, ingredients, ratings and names.

+- **Comment Section:**
+  - Users can freely express their opinions and suggestions for any recipe.

 - **Upvote and Downvote System:**
   - Users can express their appreciation for a recipe by upvoting it.
   - Downvote recipes if they find them less appealing.